pulumi/foundational-training/module-07-pulumi-esc/exercise-02-aws-secrets-manager.md

 You will build a Lambda function that queries the GitHub API.

-NOTE: The Lambda function is written in NodeJS as NodeJS Lambda functions are significantly easier to deploy compared to Python.
-You will need to install NodeJS in order to complete these steps.

 ## Setup Steps

 The `setup` stack will take a GitHub token, place it in AWS Secrets Manager, and generate an ESC environment that reads the secret.